-- analysing the data broken down by gender, race and disability - investigating the reasons for any disparities in that data, which means considering the reasons for disparities such as: - o under- or over-representation of particular groups, e.g. men, women, different ethnic groups or disabled people - o absence of particular groups - o success rates of particular groups - o over- or under-allocation of unassigned work to particular groups. - taking appropriate remedial action, which means any action aimed at removing or reducing the disadvantage experienced by particular groups.
+- analysing the data broken down by gender, race and disability - analysing the anonymised relative income of members of Chambers - investigating the reasons for any disparities in that data, which means considering the reasons for disparities such as: - o under- or over-representation of particular groups, e.g. men, women, different ethnic groups or disabled people - o absence of particular groups - o success rates of particular groups - o over- or under-allocation of unassigned work to particular groups. - taking appropriate remedial action, which means any action aimed at removing or reducing the disadvantage experienced by particular groups.